How can churches and other faith-based organisations have a greater social impact?

 This report argues that if the EU is going to be worth saving, it needs to find a moral purpose that resonates with its citizens.

 Join the discussion by becoming a Friend of Theos

-Theos is providing a credible, mainstream Christian voice that is so needed.
-Over the past two years, we are quoted 3 times a week in mainstream, national media, including the BBC, Radio 4, The Times, The Guardian, The Economist, The Independent, Prospect Magazine, The Financial Times, and many more.
+Theos is regularly quoted each week in mainstream, national media, including the BBC, Radio 4, The Times, The Guardian, The Economist, The Independent, Prospect Magazine, The Financial Times, and many more.

 The Economist calls us “an organisation that commands attention”, and Julian Baggini, the influential atheist philosopher, says, "Theos provides rare proof that theology can be interesting and relevant even - perhaps especially - for those who do not believe."

 We attract leading thinkers to speak at our events (such as Johnathan Sacks and Rowan Williams), and our reports are read by the most influential minds in the country.
 Key cultural influences such as Roger Scruton, Marilynne Robinson, Will Hutton, Sarah Montague and Mark Lawson have also been involved in events.

 In social media, we rank as one the most followed and referred Christian organisations, with over 20,000 Twitter followers across the team, increasing numbers of whom are secular journalists, academics, policymakers and other key thinkers.
 We are using the different mediums of technology so that the Christian voice is heard in a digital world inundated by skewed facts and concepts about religion.